Discovering environments with XRM: Experimental Details

-\section{Learning to Split on Waterbirds}
+\subsection{Learning to Split on Waterbirds}

 We benchmarked the official learning to split code-base \url{https://github.com/YujiaBao/ls} on the WaterBirds dataset.
+We found on a Volta-32GB GPU running the learning to split group inference module took approximately 20 hours.
 We assessed the method's sensitivity to two hyperparameters: the number of epochs used for early stopping (\texttt{patience} argument in the codebase) and the pre-supposed ratio of groups (based on the \texttt{ratio} argument in the code).
 For \texttt{patience} we swept over (2, 5, 10) with 5 being the default value.
 For \texttt{ratio}, we swept over (0.25, 0.5, 0.75) with 0.75 being the default value based on the paper.
 We found worst group performance using a fixed GroupDRO phase-2 training varied by as much as $\pm 7\percent{}$ on Waterbirds.